srdjanfurman/Python_code_snippets/seven_segment_display/README.md

 | 10000 | StoP    |

 ### Input

-- Serial device
-    - Set value for 'dev' constant in a 7_seg_display/const.py file.

 - Each number or text has its unique control character (prefix) which defines the corresponding display.
     - Examples: